PoppingMangoSources/PoppingMangoSources/README.md

 for now, so development is focused on supporting and maintaining its 28 existing sources.

-**A broken Aidoku source** — open an [issue](https://github.com/PoppingMangoSources/popmango-aidoku-sources/issues) on that repository.
+**A broken Aidoku source**: open an [issue](https://github.com/PoppingMangoSources/popmango-aidoku-sources/issues) on that repository.
 Fixes land whenever I get to them.

-Wherever it goes, include the affected source, the page or title that failed, and screenshots or request details when possible — it makes fixes much faster.
+Wherever it goes, include the affected source, the page or title that failed, and screenshots or request details when possible, it makes fixes much faster.

 ## Disclaimer